ztyyLV/web-twain-docs/indepth/deployment/service.md

 >
 > Once Dynamsoft Service is installed with admin rights, every user on that machine can use it.
 On the other hand, if it is installed with a "Personal Installer", only that specific user can use it.

-##### Q: What if I am installing over an old version
+##### Q: What if I am installing over a previous version of the software?

-**A**: If an old version already exist, since it's unknown which version it is.
-It's recommended that the user uninstalls the old version before installing the new one.
-Read more on [how to uninstall](#how-to-uninstall-dwt).
+**A**: If an old version already exists, it is recommended that the user uninstalls the old version before installing the new one.
+Read more on [how to uninstall the Dynamsoft Service](#how-to-uninstall-dwt).

 Check out [service mode update]({{site.indepth}}development/upgrade.html#service-mode).

-##### Q: Can I install Dynamsoft Service for all my clients
+##### Q: Can I install Dynamsoft Service for all my clients?

 **A**: Yes.
-In a controlled environment, `DWT` can be pushed to all clients in one go just like other similar programs.
+In a controlled environment, `DWT` can be distributed to all clients in one go just like other similar programs.
 [Group Policy](https://docs.microsoft.com/en-us/troubleshoot/windows-server/group-policy/use-group-policy-to-install-software) is one such technology.

-##### Q: Can I install Dynamsoft Service silently
+##### Q: Can I install Dynamsoft Service silently?

 **A**: Yes.
 The following are the commands for this purpose